Impacts of Consistent Branding on Recruiting

 Keep your company’s brand consistent.
 Often, external chaos means internal disaster.

 Consistent branding can help you stand out from your competition.
 It’s easy for a job seeker to do a quick job search for their industry and find dozens of openings.
-What makes you stand out from the other guys?
+What makes you stand out from your competitors?

-When competing for top talent, don’t just review the branding on your own website and social media pages, it’s important to check out the competition.
+When competing for top talent, don’t just review the branding on your own website and social media pages, it’s important to check out your competition.